Oregon Garnishment Laws

 Stephen Behrends • August 15, 2022

-Garnishment Laws in Oregon
+Understanding Wage Garnishment in Oregon

 The call from your payroll department is terrifying.
 They tell you that they have received a garnishment and unless you take care of it, they have to take money from your paycheck until it is paid.